mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 1 sq. = 10 tons

 GORTE-CLASS BATTLE RIDER
-Deemed obsolete by the Imperial Navy in favour of newer, more advanced versions, the Geonee Self Defence Force purchased 15 such vessels along with their two associated tenders and proceeded to upgrade them.
+Deemed obsolete by the Imperial Navy in favor of newer, more advanced versions, the Geonee Self Defence Force purchased 15 such vessels along with their two associated tenders and proceeded to upgrade them.
 The Gorte-class TL15 refit successfully extended the